Leica M Typ 262 vs Nikon Z7

 - More modern: Reflects 2 years and 9 months of technical progress since the M Typ 262 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the Z7 is the clear winner of the contest (18 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the Z7 is the clear winner of the contest (19 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the M Typ 262 or the Z7.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.